sjsjlee/sjsjlee/README.md

-#### Hi there 👋, I'm a college student who wants to be a data analyst.
+#### Hi there 👋, I'm a university student who wants to be a data analyst.

 ### 💪 My Skills